 A Restaurant Meal Guide – A bonus book with recommendations on food choice so that you can still follow your diet plan even when out for a meal.

 A Vegetarian Diet eBook – A guide focused specifically on pescatarians, lacto-ovo and vegans for their particular requirements.

-A Holiday Fat Loss Guide – Similarly to the restaurant guide, this book will tell you how to manage your macro nutrients during special occasions like BBQs, birthdays, Thanksgiving, New Year or Christmas.
+A Holiday Fat Loss Guide – Similarly to the restaurant guide, this book will tell you how to manage your macronutrients during special occasions like BBQs, birthdays, Thanksgiving, New Year, or Christmas.

 The Half Day Diet Plan Final Verdict

 The Half Day Diet is a simple, yet effective plan for sustainable and safe fat loss based on sound principles and scientific evidence.
-Author Nate Miyaki is fully qualified for the job and the the program offers a realistic and down to earth approach to weight loss management.
+Author Nate Miyaki is fully qualified for the job and the program offers a realistic and down to earth approach to weight loss management.

-It is based on proven calorie deficit and intermittent fasting ideas together with a skillful selection of your eating times so as to optimize your body response and promote fat loss.
+It is based on a proven calorie deficit and intermittent fasting ideas together with a skillful selection of your eating times so as to optimize your body response and promote fat loss.

 The program is sustainable and easy to stick to thanks to carbs allowance in the evening, which primes your body to burn fat without actually being off the carbs, in stark contrast to no carbs diets like the Ketogenic diet.